Medical

 Indications

 It is indicated in the treatment of “recalcitrant nodular acne”, acne conglobate and inflammatory acne.
 It is also used in the treatment of severe rosacea and gram-negative folliculitis.
-It is used in the “keratinization disorders”, like palmoplantar keratoderma, keratosis follicularis and PRP (pityriasis rubra pilaris).
-ROACCUTANE is helpful and recommended in patients with “severe cystic acne” who did not show any positive response to the conventional therapy such as “systemic antibiotics”.
+It is used in “keratinization disorders”, like palmoplantar keratoderma, keratosis follicularis and PRP (pityriasis rubra pilaris).
+ROACCUTANE is helpful and recommended in patients with “severe cystic acne” who did not show any positive response to conventional therapy such as “systemic antibiotics”.

 Contraindications